codacy/docs/docs/related-tools/local-analysis/running-spotbugs.md

 1. Compile your Java or Scala repository on your build server, as you would normally do.

-1. Download and run the [Codacy Analysis CLI](https://github.com/codacy/codacy-analysis-cli#install){: target="_blank"} on the root of the repository, specifying the tool SpotBugs.
+1. Download and run the [Codacy Analysis CLI](https://github.com/codacy/codacy-analysis-cli#install) on the root of the repository, specifying the tool SpotBugs.

     ```bash
     codacy-analysis-cli analyze --tool spotbugs \